Unexploded ordnance: Kuwait

-According to an industry source, KOC is expected to issue another tender later this month.
-This will request bids on a contract that will include taking 30,000 samples from oil lakes in Kuwait in order to better understand the nature of the pollution in the country's oil-contaminated deserts.
+Kuwait has the largest amount of landmines per square mile in the world.
+Following the start of UXO removal, an estimated 1,486 casualties have occurred.

 There are numerous mines, bombs and other explosives left from the Persian Gulf war, which makes a simple U-turn on a dirt road a life-threatening maneuver, unless performed entirely in an area covered by fresh tire tracks.
 Risking walking or driving in unknown areas puts oneself in danger of detonating those forgotten explosives.

 In Kuwait City, there are some signs that warn people to keep distance from the broad and gleaming beaches, for example.
 Although, even the experts still have trouble.
 According to a New York Times article: Several Saudi soldiers involved in mine clearing have been killed or wounded.
 Two were hurt while demonstrating mine clearing for reporters.

 Weeks right after the Gulf, hospitals in Kuwait reported that mines did not appear to be a major cause of injury.
 Six weeks after the Iraqi retreat, at Ahmadi Hospital, in an area thick with cluster bombs and Iraqi mines, the only injury was a hospital employee who had picked up an anti-personnel bomb as a souvenir.

 Lebanon

-In the aftermath of the 2006 war between Israel and Lebanon, it is estimated that southern Lebanon is littered with one million undetonated cluster bombs – approximately 1.5 bombs per Lebanese inhabitant of the region, dropped by Israeli Defense Forces in the last days of the war.
+Lebanon was initially contaminated by mines during its civil war, with both sides laying mines in the conflict.
+During several Israeli invasions of South Lebanon, up to 400,000 anti-personnel and anti-tank mines were laid along the Blue line, the 75 mile long demarcation line drawn up by the UN to mark the withdrawal of Israeli forces.

+In 2014, fighting from the Syrian civil war spilled over into Lebanon when members of the Al-Nusra Front militant group attacked the town of Arsal, after one of their leaders was arrested.
+Fighting ensued for several days, and improvised explosive devices (IEDs) were left behind when the militants retreated.
+In 2015, the al-Nusra front attacked and seized some Israeli territory, and it took until 2017 for the LBF to fully dislodge them.
+They left behind IEDs to harm civilians, but these were fully cleared by 2023.

+During the 2006 war between Israel and Lebanon, the Israel Defense Forces used large amounts of cluster weapons.
+For the majority of the war, they were used to target Hezbollah rocket launch points after they were detected by radar.
+Civilian casualties were reasonably low at this time, as many civilians had fled or were sheltering in basement.
+During the conflict, four million subminitions are estimated to have been dropped on South Lebanon.